nyu-mll/jiant/README.md

 To force rereading and reloading of the tasks, perhaps because you changed the format or preprocessing of a task, use the flag ``--reload_tasks 1``.
 To force rebuilding of the vocabulary, perhaps because you want to include vocabulary for more tasks, use the flag ``--reload_vocab 1``.

+If you are using the experiment scripts, you should also put a file ``user_config.sh`` in the top level directory containing paths specific to your machine.

 ```
 python main.py --data_dir $DATA_DIR --exp_dir $EXP_DIR --run_dir $RUN_DIR --train_tasks all --word_embs_file $PATH_TO_VECS
 ```